Grotjohan-Insurance-Inc/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-deployment.md

 # Deployment
 {: #htdc-hpcs-deployment}

-At a high level, you must complete the following three activities to configure HyTrust® DataControl® to use Hyper Protect Crypto Services:
+At a high level, you must complete the following three activities to configure Entrust DataControl® to use Hyper Protect Crypto Services:

 * Deploy and configure Hyper Protect Crypto Services
 * Create an {{site.data.keyword.cloud}} Service ID
-* Deploy and configure HyTrust DataControl
+* Deploy and configure Entrust DataControl

 Detailed instructions for each of these activities are contained within the product information websites.
 The following information gives an overview of the activities with links to the more detailed step-by-step instructions.